elcritch/matrex_numerix/README.md

 # Numerix

-A collection of useful mathematical functions in Elixir with a slant towards statistics, linear algebra and machine learning.
+This is a port of the majority of `Numerix` to utilize the [Matrex](https://github.com/versilov/matrex/) library.
+This library is a collection of useful mathematical functions in Elixir with a slant towards statistics, linear algebra and machine learning.

 ## Installation